dxx/feignhttp/README.md

 ### URL constant

-We can use constant to maintain all requested url.
+We can use constant to maintain all urls of request.

 ```rust
 use feignhttp::get;